himanshu2454/Kunteksto/docs_source/source/start.rst

         .. warning::
             The decimal separator throughout Kunteksto is a period, do not use a comma.
 Do not use a thousands separators.
-            Also, if you mix min/max inclusive or exclusive in an illogical manner, the system takes the inclusive value and ignore the exclusive value.
+            Also, if you mix min/max inclusive or exclusive in an illogical manner, the system takes the inclusive value and will ignore the exclusive value.

     - *Minimum Inclusive Value* enter the minimum inclusive value restriction for **Integer or Decimal** columns.